godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dmeshasset.rst

 - |void| **set_id**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_id**\ (\ )

 The user settable ID of the mesh.
 You can change this to reorder meshes in the list.
-However, beware if you have instanced 10s or 100s of thousands of texture cards, then swap this mesh id with a large mesh, you'll blow out your VRAM.
-Godot has no protection against running out of VRAM currently.

 .. rst-class:: classref-item-separator